kpolsen/feeling-responsive/pages/outreach.md

 ---

 ## Organizer of Python meetings
-At ASU, I organized group meetings for scientists using python in their research at ASU.
+At Arizona State University (ASU) I organized group meetings for scientists using python in their research at ASU.
 Meetings are every second week and we have a github repository to share knowledge and ask questions.
 We decided a topic for each meeting based on where people are having most struggles!
 I passed the organization of these meetings onto Joe Chen at the Physics Department of ASU,